rainshang/readFIB/README.md

 ![](img/0.png)

-The `FIB.md` could like this,
+The `FIB.md` should be like this,

 ![](img/1.png)

 all the non-word lines like the `<span>` will be ignored.

-Then press any key to begin your dictation.
+Then press any key to begin your dictation. **Notice:** please enter your answer after the `Your answer: ` shows.
+I know it's slow, limited by the text-to-speech lib though.

 ![](img/2.png)